2200-series (CTA)

 The 2200-series was a series of Chicago "L" cars built in 1969 and 1970 by the Budd Company of Philadelphia, Pennsylvania.
 150 cars were built.
 The last 8 2200-series cars were retired from service after their ceremonial last trips on the Blue Line on August 8, 2013.
 These cars were in service for 44 years.
 All cars except the preserved ones were scrapped by October 2015.

 The 2200-series was the second of five series of Chicago "L" cars known as the High Performance Family.

-These cars were used for the Lake/Dan Ryan, Howard/Englewood and West-Northwest routes, From 1993 to 2013, these cars were used on the Blue Line with the 2600-series cars.
+These cars were used for the Lake-Dan Ryan and West-Northwest routes, From 1993 to 2013, these cars were used on the Blue Line with the 2600-series cars.
 From 2006 to 2008, these cars were used on the Pink Line with the 2600-series cars.

 History

 In 1967, the City of Chicago began construction on two rapid transit projects, both in the median of two expressways, the Dan Ryan and the Kennedy.
 These two projects needed an order of new rail cars to supplement the existing fleet, and the City of Chicago ordered 150 new rail cars from the Budd Company for the two projects.
 The city retained two important consultants on the projects, the Chicago Transit Authority (who would operate the cars) and the architectural firm of Skidmore, Owings and Merrill (SOM), which was heavily involved in the architectural work of the new stations.
 The new cars were designed to complement the modernist approach that SOM was taking to the design of the new stations, and featured unpainted fluted sides, a first for the CTA that would later become the standard for its rail fleet.